Nurse Aide I Orientation

 - Proof of the following immunizations:

-- Annual physical examination (PDF) (Must be valid throughout the course)
+- Annual physical examination (PDF) (Must be completed on ViewPoint form and valid throughout the course)

 - TDAP vaccine: Tetanus, Diptheria and Pertussis.

 - Tetanus: included in TDAP vaccine; must be current within last 10 years.

 - TB Skin test (TST): 2 step method required (receive first injection, obtain result within 48-72 hours, wait 7-21 days and get second injection, obtain second result within 48-72 hours); Upload both TB (TST) skin test results to ViewPoint at the same time.
 (Must be valid throughout the course)